bitrix24/b24restdocs/api-reference/chat-bots/chats/events/on-imbot-delete.md

 {% note alert "TO-DO _not exported to prod_" %}

-- adjustments needed for writing standards
+- edits are needed to meet writing standards
 - parameter types are not specified
-- parameter requirements are not specified
+- parameter requirements are not indicated

 {% endnote %}